XLxiaoliaoGmail/Simulated-Local-Area-Network-Communication-System/README.md

 # Local Network Communication Simulation

-This project is divided into a **physical simulation layer** and a **protocol layer**.
-The physical simulation layer simulates a physical environment, while the protocol layer simulates the behavior of real devices.
-Users can easily build a local network communication system in this simulated environment using SPI.
+This project is divided into a `physical simulation layer` and a `protocol layer`.
+The physical simulation layer simulates the key behaviors of the 802.15.4 lower-layer firmware, including message sending and listening, channel occupancy and waiting, and communication interference.
+It also creates a virtual experimental environment that allows these devices to operate in the time dimension.
+While the `protocol layer` simulates the behavior of real devices.
+Users can easily use the `protocol layer`'s API directly without needing to worry about the underlying implementation.

 An example experiment of a robot requesting charging is provided in the main function.
 The following diagram shows the process of a robot requesting charging.
 ![image](https://github.com/user-attachments/assets/c8efcc63-f11c-43ed-bdfc-7a4600651eed)